 I currently work as a Craftsperson at Pike Place Market, where I manage my own booth as a small business owner.
 This job is extremely free-form in that you get to choose your own schedule, but it also requires a degree of grit and entrepreneurship that I lacked in the beginning.
 It’s been a humbling learning process.

-I got the job by applying to become a Craftsperson online, and shortly thereafter I was scheduled for an in-person interview and screening with the Pike Place Market Preservation & Development Authority.
+I got the job by applying to become a Craftsperson online, and shortly thereafter I was scheduled for an in-person interview and screening.
 Fortunately, they had a 2D artist opening at the time and I was admitted the same year I applied!